Hook Up Wire

 What Is Thermostat Wire?

 Thermostat wire connects the thermostat to the device whose temperature it controls and regulates, such as the furnace and air conditioning (AC) system.
 It can also join these heating and cooling devices.
-The wires are generally cables with multiple conductors and low voltages, along with numbers or colors that indicate proper connection terminals.
+This is generally low voltage thermostat wiring with multiple conductors, along with numbers or colors that indicate proper connection terminals.
 Matching up wires to the right terminals is essential for accurate operation.